ZhengqiaoZhang/ComptonPolarimeter/compton/README.md

-# Geant simulation of luminosity monitor for the EIC at BNL
+# Geant simulation of compton polarimeter for the EIC at BNL

 ## Dependencies

 - Geat 4
 - ROOT 5/6
-- boost (already required by ROOT)

 ## Steps to checkout the repository and compile